 Photograph sloths, monkeys, and vividly colored birds in the lush wilderness of Manuel Antonio National Park.

-Explore the waters of the Pacific coast by kayak, snorkel, or motorized landing craft.
+Explore the waters of the Pacific coast by kayak, snorkel, or expedition landing craft.

 Cap off your voyage with a crossing of the legendary Panama Canal.